Updated 14 October 2020

-It’s been great to see so many people responding to the crisis by volunteering to help others and these efforts are being well-supported by Voluntary Action Sheffield.
-You can find out more about the network of community support here, if you wish to volunteer or know someone who needs help.
-The City Council is also providing useful information here.
+· Volunteering – It’s been great to see so many people responding to the crisis by volunteering to help others and these efforts are being well-supported by VAS.
+You can volunteer through VAS here.

-The weeks ahead are going to be difficult, but if you know of anybody needing assistance, do ask them to contact me (details here).
+These are challenging times but, with my team, I’m here to help.
+So, if you know of anybody needing assistance or advice that’s not covered in the above sources of information, do ask them to contact me (details here).